djkeu/kukuk-js/README.md

 A cuckoo sound is played once every 15 minutes and multiple times according to the hour of the day.

-## To Do:
+## ToDo:

-- ToDo: What's new in this update
+- What's new in this update
-- Todo: Tick tock
+- Tick tock
-- Dark mode

-- Done: Improve drawing of the kuku clock
-- Done: Move favicons to ./images/
-- Done: Select hourly/quarterly+hourly, not minutely/q+h-ly
-- Done: Select kukus
-- Done: Add border to body on large screens
-- Done: Consider name change to Kuku
-- Done: Favicon
-- Done: Add animation
-- Done: Set background kuku-message to empty
-- Done: Add menu button
-    - Abandoned: Theme
-    - Abandoned: Kuku type
-    - Abandoned: Mute sound
-    - Done:About

-- Abandoned: Dark theme: styles-dark.css
+- Dark theme
-- Abandoned: Possibility to mute sound
-- Abandoned: The possibility to record your own cuckoo sound
-- Abandoned: Choice of cuckoo sounds

 ## About Kukuk